 - I always find mine in the deli section of the grocery store.
 If you don't see them readily, ask someone.
 I've seen them in rye and sourdough flavors.
 I've used both for this recipe.

-- I’ve also left an Amazon affiliate link for the cocktail bread (above and before the recipe card) if you’re unable to find them in your area.
+- I've also left an affiliate link for the cocktail bread (aka party square bread) if you're unable to find them in your area.

 - Mix everything in a medium bowl, except the cocktail bread.

 - Spread approximately 1 tablespoon of the Parmesan mixture evenly onto the cocktail bread squares.

 - Place them on a baking sheet and pop them into a preheated 400-degree oven for approximately 20 minutes, or until they're all puffed and golden.

 Additional appetizer recipe you'll enjoy:

 - Cream Cheese and Salami Spread with Dill Pickles (pictured below)

 Crave-Worthy Cream Cheese Salami Pickle Dip is a quick and easy update of the salami and pickle pinwheel appetizers of the past, but this updated version is faster, easier, and has a bigger kick of flavor.